small-cactus/M.I.L.E.S/README.md

 # 🎙️ **M.I.L.E.S**

 > **M.I.L.E.S (Machine Intelligent Language Enabled System)** is a cutting-edge voice assistant powered by the same technology used in ChatGPT.
-Enhance your day with swift voice commands and state-of-the-art language processing.
+Enhance your day with magical voice commands and state-of-the-art language processing.

 <p align="center">
   <img src="miles_logo.png" width="200">
 </p>

 ## 🌐 **Core Features**
-- 📡 **Powered by ChatGPT:** Runs on the **GPT-3.5-Turbo** model out of the box, but easily switchable to **GPT-4** via `main.py`.
+- 📡 **Powered by AI language models:** Runs on the **GPT-3.5-Turbo** model out of the box, but easily switchable to **GPT-4** via `main.py`.
-- 🎵 **Integrated with Spotify:** Enjoy seamless Spotify controls right from your voice commands. *(Requires Spotify Premium)*
+- 🎵 **Integrated with Spotify:** Enjoy seamless Spotify controls right from your voice, and via the UI. *(Requires Spotify Premium)*
 - ☀️ **Weather Capabilities:** Stay updated with real-time weather data.

 💡 **Note:** Before diving in, make sure you have your **OpenAI API key**.
 Place this key within the quotes in the `apikey.py` file.